 The Board adopted stock ownership guidelines for all directors and executive officers.
 Non-employee directors are required to hold all shares awarded during the prior three years.
-The guidelines for our executive officers are discussed on page 33 in the Compensation Discussion and Analysis.
-The Board has also adopted an Incentive Compensation Recoupment Policy (often referred to as a claw-back policy), which is also discussed on page 34 in the Compensation Discussion and Analysis.
+All our non-employee directors are in compliance with the guidelines.
+The guidelines for our executive officers are discussed on page $\underline{34}$ in the Compensation Discussion and Analysis.
+The Board has also adopted an Incentive Compensation Recoupment Policy (often referred to as a claw-back policy), which is also discussed on page $\underline{34}$ in the Compensation Discussion and Analysis.